 2. Tutor other students

 Do you excel at a particular subject?
-Consider tutoring another student or one of your peers.
+Consider tutoring another student or one of your peers to make some extra money as a college student.
 Check with the employment office or a department head at your university, or even other local schools for opportunities.
 You can also sign up to become a tutor through sites like HelpHub, where you can set your own tutoring rate and terms.

 Tip: Happy clients are the best sources of new business.
 After making successful connections, let them know you’re available for more work if they know anyone looking for a tutor.

 Editing and proofreading your peers’ papers is a good way to make some money in college.
 For many students, writing essays is one of the toughest things they do in college, particularly if English isn’t their first language.
 If you have strong writing skills, offer your services as an editor or proofreader to other students.

 4. Apply to be a residence advisor (RA).

 As a residence advisor, or an “RA”, you’ll provide emotional support and leadership to peers in your dorm.
 Your job is to create a positive living environment by promoting community involvement, educating fellow students about dorm policies, and ensuring maintenance issues are addressed promptly.
 In this role, you’ll also gain important leadership skills that will serve you well in your future career.
 In most cases, your room and board will be free!

 5. Become a campus tour guide.

 If you’re outgoing, love to meet new people, and are passionate about your school, then consider becoming a campus tour guide.
 You’ll get to show prospective students around campus and tell them what you love about the school.